elixir-europe/biohackathon-projects-2022/23/datafeeds-paper/paper.md

 # Data Analysis

-***This section needs to be redone with the new data***

-We reused the notebook originally developed at BioHackathon 2020 [@gray_bioschemas-idpcntral_2021] and since evolved for the Intrinsically Disordered Protein Knowledge Graph (IDP-KG) [@gray_idp-kg_2022].
-We include the HCLS Dataset Description profile statistics queries[^footnote] [@Dumontier_HCLS-datadesc_PeerJ2016], read in from an existing [repository](https://github.com/AlasdairGray/HCLS-Stats-Queries).
-We also include [queries](https://github.com/BioSchemas/bioschemas-data-harvesting/tree/main/queries) developed specifically for the analysis of the Bioschemas harvested data.
+We were able to directly reuse the analysis notebook BioHackathon 2021 [@gray_papadopoulos_gaignard_rosnet_mičetić_moretti_2022] .
+The notebook includes the HCLS Dataset Description profile statistics queries[^footnote] [@Dumontier_HCLS-datadesc_PeerJ2016], read in from an existing [repository](https://github.com/AlasdairGray/HCLS-Stats-Queries), and a number of [queries](https://github.com/BioSchemas/bioschemas-data-harvesting/tree/main/queries) developed specifically for the analysis of the Bioschemas harvested data.

 To use the [notebook (MyBinder launcher)](https://mybinder.org/v2/gh/BioSchemas/bioschemas-data-harvesting/HEAD?labpath=AnalysisQueries.ipynb), you simply need to run all cells and then select the query you would like to execute from the resulting dropdown menu.

-We now present the results of the queries obtained during the hackathon, i.e. the data values are as they were on 11 November 2021.
-Running the notebook in March 2022 obtains different results due to more harvested data having been added.
+We now present the results of the queries obtained from running the notebook over the contents of the triplestore after the six dumps were loaded, i.e. the data values are as they were on 20 December 2022.

 [^footnote]: [Dataset Descriptions: HCLS Community Profile §6](https://www.w3.org/TR/hcls-dataset/#s6_6) accessed March 2022